 Goldacre, B. (2009).
 'Bad science'.
 Harper Collins

-Mastering critical thinking: How we can guard our thinking against reasoning errors
+Mastering critical thinking: How we can safeguard our thinking against reasoning errors

 Three sources of reasoning errors

-In order to guard our thinking against reasoning errors, we must be aware of the sources of these fallacies and biases.
-In chapter 3 we saw how natural selection equipped us with different thinking systems (system 1 and system 2) and how both systems systematically lead to reasoning errors.
-Moreover, we saw that emotions can distort our reasoning.
-In this chapter you’ll learn how you can protect your thinking against irrationality arising from your intuitive thinking (system 1), from interference with your emotions and from the confirmation bias and the overconfidence bias (the infamous biases of system 2, our conscious reasoning).
+In order to guard our thinking against reasoning errors, we must first be aware of the sources of these fallacies and biases.
+In chapter 3 we saw how natural selection equipped us with different thinking systems (system 1 and system 2) and how both systems systematically give rise to reasoning errors.
+Moreover, we how emotions can potentially distort our reasoning abilities.
+In this chapter, you will learn how you can protect your thinking from irrationality which regularly arises from your intuitive thinking (system 1), from interference with your emotions, and from the confirmation bias and the overconfidence bias (the infamous biases of system 2, our conscious reasoning).

 Intuitive reasoning errors